top of page

 Don’t make things up

-• We can all agree that the personal statement does involve a lot of selling yourself, but make sure you can back up what you are saying.
-A lot of medical school interviews will ask you about specific experiences or hobbies that you mention in your statement.
+• The personal statement involves showing yourself in a good light, but make sure you can back up what you are saying.
+A lot of medical school interviews will ask you about specific experiences and achievements that you mention in your statement.

-• These questions could test if you know the subject or activity.
-For example, if you say you have a keen hobby for scuba diving, would you be able to describe what happens during ‘the bends’?
+• Interview questions could test if you know the subject or activity.
+For example, if you say that you are a keen scuba diver, would you be able to describe what happens during ‘the bends’?

 Endlessly listing extracurricular activities

-• Extracurricular activities are an important part of your statement and demonstrate that you are an all-rounded student.
+• Extracurricular activities are an important part of your statement and demonstrate that you are a well-rounded student.

 • Make sure that you tie these in with the overall narrative of your statement, rather than just listing them out of context.

-• Saying ‘I captained my school football team’ means nothing to the interviewer if you do not explain it in the context of your personal statement.
+• Saying ‘I captained my school football team’ means nothing to the interviewer if you do not explain it in the context of your personal statement, eg. the responsibilities you took on in the role.

 • When writing your statement, be sure to include the activities that can demonstrate your soft skills.
 What did you learn from doing this particular activity?
 Will it set you apart in your overall application?
 If the answer is no, then it is best not to put it in.